Expat Tax In Austria – Ultimate Tips You Need To Know

 As a U.S. taxpayer, all worldwide income is subject to taxation and reporting.
 For most expatriates, you have a requirement to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline).
 The tax treatment for different classes of income can vary greatly from Austria and the U.S.

 For example, certain benefits are tax-free in Austria.
-But, in the U.S. these benefits are likely to be benefits that are subject to inclusion as taxable income in the U.S. As such, there are a number of considerations related to US ex-pat tax in Austria.
+But, in the U.S., these benefits are likely to be benefits that are subject to inclusion as taxable income in the U.S. As such, there are a number of considerations related to the US expat tax in Austria.
 This brief article will address a few of those considerations.

 Austria Expat Income Taxes